Found Poetry: Search Queries 3

 I’m sitting in a lecture hall right now, trying to find out what day(s) in the next two weeks I will have to teach.
 As people filter in, returning from the lunch break, I realize that I will have to stand in front of them all and convince them that I know how to create computer simulations.
 Fortunately, the art of deception runs deep in my blood.

-5 Responses to “Found Poetry: Search Queries 3”
+5 thoughts on “Found Poetry: Search Queries 3”

 1. Are you saying that just because your mother makes her living writing proposals for Government contracts that you, in some way, have some in-born ability to tap dance through any computer simulation discussion?
 Or are you talking about your FATHER’s side of the family??